Chez Panisse: Influences

 The culinary influences for Chez Panisse were largely French, inspired by the 1920s cookbook of French cuisine bourgeoise, La bonne cuisine de Madame E. Saint-Ange.
 This book has been translated into English by Paul Aratow, who was also the first chef de cuisine at Chez Panisse.
-Waters, who had been an exchange student in France in the early 1960s, was influenced by French food-related values and customs, including buying local produce and frugality in avoiding waste.
+Waters, who had been an exchange student in France in the early 1960s, was influenced by French food-related values and customs, including buying local produce and being frugal to avoid waste.
 Other influences included vineyard owners Lulu and Lucien Peyraud and the writings of Richard Olney and Elizabeth David.

 Critical reception

 In 2001, Gourmet magazine named Chez Panisse the Best Restaurant in America.
-From 2002 to 2008 it was ranked by Restaurant magazine as one of the top 50 restaurants in the world and was ranked number 12 in 2003.
+From 2002 to 2008, it was ranked by Restaurant magazine as one of the top 50 restaurants in the world and was ranked number 12 in 2003.
 (Note: Number 20 in 2006 and number 69 in 2010.)
 (Note: Number 40 in 2007.)
 (Note: Number 37 in 2008.)
 Michelin awarded the restaurant a one-star rating in its guide to San Francisco Bay Area dining from 2006 through 2009, but the restaurant lost its star in 2010.
 In 2007, Alice Waters won Restaurant Magazine's Lifetime Achievement Award, and was cited as one of the most influential figures in American cooking over the past 50 years.